mllrr96/medusa_admin_dart_client/README.md

 ### NOTE:
 This package will not save the jwt/cookie you get after signing in, you need to save it yourself and include it in the header via interceptors, below is an example on how to do it

 Medusa provides three methods to authenticate: JWT, Cookie, and API Token.
-Read more about it here [Authentication](https://docs.medusajs.com/api/admin#authentication)
+Read more about it  [here](https://docs.medusajs.com/api/admin#authentication)

 The example covers all of the methods